 Support and resistance lines on the chart

 You can draw these lines on any kind of chart: bar, candlestick, area, or line.
-But as with other forms of technical analysis, they are best visible on candlestick and bar charts.
+But as with other forms of technical analysis, they are the most visible on candlestick and bar charts.
 Support and resistance levels can help traders figure out at what point to purchase an asset with a falling price, and when to consider selling it.

 As you can see, support and resistance levels reflect peaks and troughs on the price chart.
 These local price extremes are the foundation of trading.
 They reflect the law of the financial market – seller supply and buyer demand.
 Support and resistance levels are formed on the chart because bidders are guided by the price level that the price reached the last time.
-They do not want to take risks, and begin to get rid of their current positions at a safe level.
+They do not want to take risks, and begin to get rid of their current positions at a safer level.

 Traders who use support and resistance levels have strategies in their arsenal both for rebounds from the level and breakouts of the level.